tickBit/C64-DEFINING-OWN-CHARACTER-SET/README.md

 # C64-DEFINING-OWN-CHARACTER-SET

-User defined multi color charcter set for the C64.
+User defined multi color character set for the C64.

 You need a C64 emulator to run the executable.